daniktl/flies-manager-web-app/README.md

-# fly_manager

-SQL project with Python SQLAlchemy module and Flask back-frontend

-To run it you need to install next packages with pip:
+# Flights manager web app (college project)

+Flask web-app with Jinja templates as a frontend.

+## Installing

+Please install the following requirements (`requirements.txt` file could be added soon).

-    1) Flask
+- Flask
-    2) SQLAlchemy
+- SQLAlchemy
-    3) mysql package for python
+- mysql package for python
-    4) numpy
+- numpy

-Next from the main directory run it using `python3 main.py` if you're using Ubuntu.
+## Running
+To start dev web server, execute the `python3 main.py` command in the root directory.